notheowner/eMagic/README.md

-A module for mapping ATVs with some binaries and useful functions.
+# A module for mapping ATVs with some binaries and useful functions.
+# Only works with Cosmog atm.

 Based on the original eMagisk, but without all the bloat that slowed down the shell on ATVs.